 This woman expressed a desire to help people, while having difficulty even interviewing for jobs because her energy sensitivities increase when being in public, she expressed wanting a dream job helping people with her gifts of vision.

 Having been dismissed as mentally ill with no other investigation as to what skills or gifts this person had and how they might be developed for their own and other's benefit, the self-esteem and self-image of this person were certainly low and underdeveloped.
 Instead of having a family member, friend, or mental health professional care enough to ask her what the voices where wanting to say and helping her cultivate the mental strength to work through some of the issues the voices brought forth, the potential for her psycho-spiritual development during her teenage and early adult years was delayed.
 I sincerely hope she contact the resources I gave her in the show.
-All is not lost, she certainly can begin to work on strengthening her mind and find the support to find meaningful work and relationships.
+All is not lost, she may begin to work on strengthening her mind and find the support to find meaningful work and relationships.

 She was never given the opportunity to work on healing and mastering the uncomfortable energy sensitivities preventing her from engaging in public as she would like.